averyfrick/Final-Project/README.md

 ```
 ### 5. States with highest Act score
-After creating the previous charts we were able to see the states wiht the highest ACT scores.
+After creating the previous charts we were able to see the states with the highest ACT scores.
 To better see them we created this chart that shows the 6 states with the highest ACT scores.

 ```
 ggplot(filtered_data, aes(x = State, y = Composite_score)) +